 Many of us are nutritionally deficient and don't even realize it.
-Sadly, our foods aren't as nutritionally dense as they used to be.
-In addition, exercise, stress, caffeine, and alcohol all rob our body of nutrients that are essential for hormone production.
+Sadly, our foods aren't as nutritionally dense as they used to be, and we may not be getting the ones that are essential for hormone production.

 The mineral magnesium is soothing and calming, excellent for reducing menstrual cramps, assisting with sleep, reducing headaches, and even boosting mood.
 It also is a cofactor for both progesterone production and neurotransmitter production like serotonin.
 Vitamins are very important for your adrenals and for energy during this time of the month.
 B vitamins, specifically, help the liver break down estrogen levels to control its amount and maintain hormonal balance.
 B's are also important for neurotransmitter production like serotonin (which makes you feel good).
 Lastly, omega-3 fatty acids like fish oil are anti-inflammatory, which can help reduce menstrual cramps and actually reduce heavy bleeding.

 Other cultures have used herbs for centuries to help boost hormone levels.
-Adaptogenic herbs help the body adapt to stress.
-Rhodiola supports the nervous system, mood, mental clarity, performance, and sleep.
-Eleutherococcus (ginseng) can help with memory, endurance, and energy.
-Schisandra can help with mental clarity, a healthy stress response, and emotional well-being.
+Adaptogenic herbs may help the body adapt to stress.
+Rhodiola is thought to support the nervous system, mood, mental clarity, performance, and sleep.
+Eleutherococcus (ginseng) may help with memory, endurance, and energy.
+Schisandra may help with mental clarity, a healthy stress response, and emotional well-being.
 Ashwagandha's benefits are important for memory, mood, energy, and endurance, and it also helps to improve cortisol and thyroid levels.
-Vitex supports the pituitary gland to produce LH necessary for the body to produce progesterone and to ovulate.
-DIM can be very helpful in clearing our excess estrogen from the body.
+Vitex can support the pituitary gland to produce LH necessary for the body to produce progesterone and to ovulate.
+DIM may be very helpful in clearing our excess estrogen from the body.

-It's always a good idea to work with a functional medicine expert or hormone specialist when considering supplementing.
+It's always a good idea to work with your doctor, a functional medicine expert, or a hormone specialist when considering supplementing.
 They can help you narrow down the options and find the nutrient and dosage that will work for you.

 4. Have your hormones checked.